 Knowing which item is the Current Item is very important.
-Remember that the Current Item is the item that will be acted on by your next gesture.
+The Current Item is the item that will be acted on by your next gesture.
 Remember, the last item announced by VoiceOver will be the Current Item!
-VoiceOver places a border around the Current Item to help low vision users identify it.

 9.2 Item Review